FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

 [List of major terrorist incidents](https://en.wikipedia.org/wiki/List_of_major_terrorist_incidents)

-Each incident's own Wikipedia article.

-Referenced sources in the incident's Wikipedia articles.

-Media of record such as Radio New Zealand, BBC News, Al Jazeera, CNN, and media of record from the country in which the incident occurred.
+Complemented by each incident's own Wikipedia article; referenced sources in the incident's Wikipedia articles; and media of record such as Radio New Zealand, BBC News, Al Jazeera, CNN, and media of record from the country in which the incident occurred.